 Furthermore, you will also be rewarded with the title ‘Data Scientist’ for completing the following learning path that is co-created with IBM:

-The complete course is created and delivered in association with IBM to get top jobs in the world’s best organizations.
+The complete Data Scientist master’s program is created and delivered in association with IBM to get top jobs in the world’s best organizations.
 The entire training includes real-world projects and case studies that are highly valuable.

 Upon the completion of the training, you will have quizzes that will help you prepare for the above-mentioned certification exams and score top marks.